 The following are answers to some general Frequently Asked Questions (FAQ’s) about Sonex and AeroConversions products.
 If you have a question that is not covered on this page, send us an email email@example.com or give us a call.

-Click on a subject heading below to link to the topic on this page.
+Click on a topic heading below to link to the general topic section on this page.

-Click on a subject heading below to link to the topic on this page.
+Click on a subject heading below to link to a specific FAQ subject on this page.

 Factory Demo Rides are not offered for liability and prototype licensing reasons.
 There have been a number of excellent flight reports written by professional journalist test pilots for several aviation publications, which we feel offer much better insight to the aircraft’s overall handling and performance than a brief demo flight.
 There have also been numerous reports from builders that are flying posted to Builder Web Sites, Discussion Groups like SonexBuilders.net and hundreds of flying videos posted to YouTube.
 You can also use our searchable Sonex Builder Database to find a Sonex Aircraft pilot in your area.
 Many Sonex aircraft owners are more than willing to give rides to those who are seriously interested in building.

-Will Sonex Aircraft be at the Copperstate fly-in?
+Will Sonex be at the Copperstate fly-in?
 Arlington fly-in?
 Sun ‘n Fun?

 B-Model Frequently Asked Questions